 - Unexpected changes to a resident’s financial or estate planning documents

-If you suspect your loved one has been the victim of nursing home neglect or abuse, contact the authorities immediately.
+Contact the authorities immediately if you suspect your loved one has been the victim of nursing home neglect or abuse.
 Then reach out to a North Carolina elder abuse lawyer as soon as possible.

 Types of Nursing Home Abuse